About

 Grow America

-Ann Finnegan is National Development Council (NDC) Managing Director of Small Business Lending and NDC Community Impact Loan Fund President.
-She brings more than 30 years of lending, finance, and development experience to NDC’s MWBE and underserved markets small business lending initiatives in communities throughout the United States.
-For the past two and half years, Ms. Finnegan and NDC have been designing, developing, and implementing Covid-response resources (both grant and small business recovery loan programs) at scale around the country, including the innovative and impactful NY Forward, SOAR, Washington FLEX and CT Boost Funds.
+Ann Finnegan is the Executive Managing Director of Grow America Lending, and President of Grow America’s Community Impact Loan Fund.
+She brings more than 30 years of lending, finance, and development experience to Grow America’s underserved markets small business/lending initiatives in communities throughout the United States.
+Ms. Finnegan and Grow America have been designing, developing, and implementing Covid-response and recovery resources (both grant and small business loan programs) at scale around the country, including the innovative and impactful Equity Accelerator initiative and the NY Forward, SOAR, Washington FLEX, Nevada Battle Born, and CT Boost Funds.

 Michael Graff